DandaIT04/CodeForces_mySolutions/README.md

 I still don't understand what i was supposed to get from this.
 Changing letters to numbers based on ascii did not pass the 5th test case.
 I actually had to look at solutions online to find out why i was wrong but they only provided solutions but never clearly stated why mine wouldn't work.

 # 339A - Helpful Maths
-From Programmiz
+From Programmiz:
-# join elements of text with space
+join elements of text with space print(' '.join(text))
-print(' '.join(text))

 Could have replaced ' ' with '+'.
 I didn't know i could just join strings this way rather than "1" + "+" + "2" etc